martinnss/martinnss/README.md

 - 👋 Hi, I’m @martinnss
 - 👀 I’m interested in Data Science and Machine Learning.I'm also a bussiness strategic fanatic
 - 🌱 I’m currently learning Machine Learning on Python
-- 📫 How to reach me: martin.oivarest@utem.cl
+- 📫 How to reach me: martin.olivarest@utem.cl

 <!---
 martinnss/martinnss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.